NicolasFaleiros/Predicting-Barbell-Exercises/README.md

 <img src="images/acc_gyr_illustration.png"/>
 </p>

-- We can use the data from these sensors to differentiate between barbell exercises, and build a machine learning model to predict what exercise is being performed by a new instance.
+- We can use the data from these sensors to differentiate between barbell exercises, and build a machine learning model to predict which exercise is being performed by a new instance.
 - In order to maintain customer satisfaction and retention, the company whises to accurately label new instances of barbell training exercises from all clients.
 This will ensure that our fitness device company builds a good relationship with their customers in the sense of helping them structure and track their training routine.

 **3.3 What are the project objectives?**